Guidance

 Figure 3: an outline of the routes through which UKRI funds international collaboration, including ‘top-down’ and ‘bottom-up’ opportunities.
 These include directed funds such as the International Science Partnerships Fund, council and cross-UKRI opportunities for bi- and multi-lateral collaboration, Lead Agency opportunities, International co-lead policy, and adding collaborators as a project partner, visiting researcher, consultant or subcontractor.
 UKRI also provides support for networking and partnership building through Global Missions, Institutional linkages, travel funding, partnering awards and workshops.

-Case study: securing overseas investment into UK higher education facilities
+Case study: a 30-year UK-Japan collaboration bringing investment into UK research facilities

 Bilateral and multilateral funding partnerships